Mattgoldman93/FileDumpling/README.md

 On the third day, our group focused on user interface and user experience.
 A majority of the efforts went into adding in functionality and messaging that improves the overall UX.

 Team 4KnClone: Aaron Vale, Matthew Goldman, Katherine Wu, Vitorio Paulo

+#### Future Possible Additions

+Other features we discussed implementing are a simple permissions system, that would allow multiple users to collaborate on a document, different button and form stylings, as well as the ability to delete files from the AWS bucket as well as the Mongo database.